Frisco, Texas

 SPORTS!!!

-No matter your passion: football, soccer, baseball or golf, Frisco is the place.
-Dr. Pepper Ballpark has the Frisco RoughRiders minor league baseball team, the Dallas Cowboys practice and headquarters, The Star, is here.
-Toyota Stadium, home of the FC Dallas soccer team is here.
-And to top it off the PGA is moving its headquarters to Frisco to be paired with two championship golf courses, a conference center and resort-style hotel.
+No matter your passion: football, soccer, baseball, or golf, Frisco is the place.
+Dr. Pepper Ballpark has the Frisco RoughRiders minor league baseball team, the Dallas Cowboys practice, and headquarters, The Star, is here.
+Toyota Stadium, home of the FC Dallas soccer team, is here.
+To top it off, the PGA is moving its headquarters to Frisco to be paired with two championship golf courses, a conference center, and a resort-style hotel.

-While there is so much more going on in Frisco than sports, like being one of the fastest growing cities in the country, and it has great schools and the rest, it is this gravitational pull of exciting sports to the city that gives it a special energy.
+While there is so much more going on in Frisco than sports, like being one of the fastest growing cities in the country and having great schools and the rest, it is this gravitational pull of exciting sports to the city that gives it a special energy.

-As just mentioned Frisco is growing fast.
-Between 2010 and 2019 it was the fastest growing city in the U.S. When you combine this growth with a lack of public transportation, Frisco isn’t part of the DART train line, you get traffic, congestion and a feeling things are always under construction.
+It should be noted that Frisco is growing fast.
+Between 2010 and 2019, it was the fastest-growing city in the U.S. When you combine this growth with a lack of public transportation, Frisco isn’t part of the DART train line; you get traffic, congestion, and feeling things are always under construction.

-Basically, Frisco is kind of heaven for families looking for active suburban lifestyles.
-Big yards for homeplay, parks and amazing facilities for play away from home.
-Downtown art and food trucks, nice and casual restaurants for the kids or date nights.
-While you’re really close to Dallas and Fort Worth for when you need a bigger city fix you may not need it as much as you’d think.
+Frisco is kind of heaven for families looking for active suburban lifestyles.
+Big yards for home play, parks, and amazing facilities for play away from home.
+Downtown art and food trucks, nice and casual restaurants for the kids, or date nights.
+While you’re close to Dallas and Fort Worth, when you need a bigger city fix, you may not need it as much as you’d think.

-If you're interested in seeing what happens in Frisco check out the calendar of events: https://www.visitfrisco.com/events/
+If you're interested in seeing what happens in Frisco, check out the calendar of events.

 Frisco has big corporate opportunities in tech and health in particular.
 Conifer Health and Argon Medical are just two of the big health industry corporations here and Integer Holdings, Goodman Networks, Worldlink and Imagine Communications are just a few of the tech and communication businesses here.
-Employment in Frisco is booming and so if you want to live and work in Frisco you can certainly do so.
-You’re also smack dab in heart of DFW, one of the fastest growing metroplexes in the U.S. so if you aren’t working in Frisco, you can find work in Dallas/Fort Worth, or one of the other booming suburban cities.
+Employment in Frisco is booming, so if you want to live and work here, you can certainly do so.
+You’re also smack dab in the heart of DFW, one of the fastest-growing metroplexes in the U.S., so if you aren’t working in Frisco, you can find work in Dallas/Fort Worth or one of the other booming suburban cities.

 Why You Should Move Here Now?